xumingming/storm-wiki/Contributing-to-Storm.md

 Make sure you fill in all the fields.
 These are:

- 1. Username for Storm
+ 1. Full Name
- 2. Username for storm-contrib (should be same as above)
+ 2. Username(s)
- 3. Name
+ 3. Mailing address
- 4. Company's name
+ 4. Country
- 5. Mailing address
+ 5. Telephone
- 6. Telephone and email
+ 6. Email
  7. Signature
  8. Date